yuvalmGS/gigaspaces-wiki-jekyll/sbp/excel-that-scales-solution.markdown

 {% tip %}
-**Summary:** {excerpt}Available functionality, how to develop the integration components and how to configure, deploy and run the GigaSpaces-Excel solution.{excerpt}
+**Summary:** {% excerpt %}Available functionality, how to develop the integration components and how to configure, deploy and run the GigaSpaces-Excel solution.{% endexcerpt %}
 **Author**: Pini Cohen, GigaSpaces
 **Recently tested with GigaSpaces version**: XAP.NET 6.6 **Contents:**